Lmarufu/ATTRITION-APP/README.md

 - Incorporation of additional data sources to enhance prediction accuracy.

-## Acknowledgments:**
-Special thanks to Azubi Africa for their comprehensive training programs.

-## Technologies Used
-Python
-Streamlit
-Pandas
-NumPy
-Matplotlib
-Seaborn
-Plotly
-Scikit-learn
-Contributors
-# Author : MARUFU LOVENESS ENESIA
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+# Author : MARUFU LOVENESS ENESIA